risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-cryptographic-functions.md

 decrypt(data bytea, key bytea, type text) -> bytea
 ```

-Encrypt/decrypt data use the cipher method specified by `type`.
+The cipher method is specified by `type`.
 The syntax of the `type` string is:

 ```sql
 algorithm [ - mode ] [ /pad: padding ]